 For the case with no serving cell with a ServCellIndex [8] larger than 7, Activation/Deactivation MAC control element of one octet is applied, otherwise Activation/Deactivation MAC control element of four octets is applied.

+For the case that Acivation/Deactivation MAC control element is received and Dormant SCell State Transition MAC control element is not received:

 - Ci: if there is an SCell configured with SCellIndex i as specified in [8], this field indicates the activation/deactivation status of the SCell with SCellIndex i, else the MAC entity shall ignore the Ci field.
-The Ci field is set to "1" to indicate that the SCell with SCellIndex i shall be activated.
+When the Ci field is set to "1", the SCell with SCellIndex i if in deactivated state shall be activated, otherwise the Ci field shall be ignored.
 The Ci field is set to "0" to indicate that the SCell with SCellIndex i shall be deactivated;

 - R: Reserved bit, set to "0".

+For the case that both Acivation/Deactivation MAC control element and Dormant SCell State Transition MAC control element are recieved, see subclause 6.1.3.X.